 Can I get Respite Care at Home?

 Yes, you can and this is the key difference between a respite care facility and a retirement home.
 Respite care longs for 63 days at most.
 You can decide whether you want the healthcare provider at your place or you want to shift your loved one to a residential place where they are taken care of, for a specific time period.
+If you’re looking for senior living options in NJ, for instance, respite care might give you some support in the meantime.
 This is only temporary and the respite care ends after 63 days, by all means.

 Thus, it is quite different from a retirement home.
 A retirement home is a permanent residence for old people and they consider it as their new home.
 Their loved ones can take them home for some days or go and meet them for a few hours every now and then.
 However, in respite care, it is similar to hiring a private caregiver for your grandparents or a loved one.

 So how is respite care helpful?
 Well, it is one of the best services you can get at home, for your loved ones without having to send them away.
 Even if you do send them to a respite care home, it is only temporarily and not permanently.
 This type of care giving service is best for parents or grandparents who are ill for a short time period or have been through an accident or a mishap.